The Boys of Nodaway Ridge

 This is a work of fiction.
 Names, characters, places, and incidents either are the product of the author's imagination or are used fictitiously.
 Any resemblance to actual persons, living or dead, or locales is entirely coincidental.

 If you enjoy my stories and the many others found on this free site, please consider a donation.
 It is your donations which make all of our stories free and available for you to read and enjoy.
+Thank you.

 The Literary works of Nicholas Hall are protected by the copyright laws of the United States of America and are the property of the author.